-Besides lower APRs on new purchases, penalty rates on credit union cards are also lower than on bank cards.
-Credit union cards imposed a median penalty APR of 17.9 percent, while bank cards charged 28.99 percent, according to the Pew Safe Credit Cards Project.
+Besides lower APRs on new purchases, late fees on credit union cards are also typically lower than on bank cards.
+Credit union cards currently impose a median late fee of $22.50, while bank cards charge $35 on average, according to CUNA’s Schenk.

 Many credit union cards don’t charge a balance transfer fee.
 Consumers who haven’t been able to negotiate a lower interest rate on their bank card may enjoy a fee-free, or low-cost, balance transfer to a credit union card.

 Approval may not be easy.
 You have to become a member of a credit union before you can apply for one of its credit cards.